DevShiftTeam/APIShift/doc/server/files/models/Helper.php.txt

  * (c) 2020-present Sapir Shemer, DevShift (devshift.biz)
  * Released under the MIT License with the additions present in the LICENSE.md
  * file in the root folder of the APIShift Engine original release source-code
+ *
  * @author Sapir Shemer
  */

 namespace APIShift\Models;

+/**
+ * A component holding helper functions that are repeated throughout the program and connot be categorized to a specific component
+ */
 class Helper {
     /**
      * This is a smart array key mapper that maps the whole keys as a tree